-Cinematech was a clip show that launched with the G4 network in 2002.
+Cinematech was a clip show that launched with G4TV in 2002.
 At first, it was a straightforward affair of showing then-recent Video Games, but eventually branched off into themed shows (Survival Horror games during Halloween week, for example).

 Cinematech provides examples of the following tropes:

-- Americans Hate Soccer: A literal, In-Universe example in an episode featuring a soccer game on the PlayStation Portable.
+- Americans Hate Tingle: A literal, In-Universe example in an episode featuring a soccer game on the PlayStation Portable.
 The segment featuring the game had very jokey, Monty Python-esque music and ended with a graphic of a white picket fence with "Paint (Drying)" on it.

 - Darker and Edgier: Certain episodes of Cinematech itself that featured such controversial games as Manhunt, Phantasmagoria, and Grand Theft Auto.
 Nocturnal Emissions took this even farther with even more obscure and potentially disturbing games.